goubx/stig-implementation/README.md

 } else {
     Write-Warning "Non-compliant: $Name = $Current, expected $Desired" }

 ```
 [image]

-I have run this in PowerShell and will confirm with a scan to confirm the pragmatic solution was successful.
+I have run this in PowerShell ISE and will confirm with a scan to confirm the pragmatic solution was successful.

+## Scan results after pragmatic remediation

+[image]

+As you can see above, the PowerShell script was successfully executed, resulting in a pass for the audit.